datamol-io/molfeat/docs/index.md

-The next major release requires Python 3.11 or newer, RDKit 2024.09 or newer, and PyTorch 2.5 or newer. macOS Intel uses the final PyTorch 2.2 wheel series with NumPy 1.26 and is tested on Python 3.12.
+The next major release requires Python 3.11 or newer, RDKit 2024.09 or newer, and PyTorch 2.5 or newer. macOS Intel uses the final PyTorch 2.2 wheel series with NumPy 1.26 and Transformers 4.57, and is tested on Python 3.12.
+See the [migration guide](migration.md) for checkpoint-format restrictions and co-installation with SAFE.

 ### Installing Plugins